freenas/freenas-docs/userguide/sharing.rst

    | zfsacl              | provide ACL extensions for proper integration with ZFS; enabled by default                                                                 |
    |                     |                                                                                                                                            |
    +---------------------+--------------------------------------------------------------------------------------------------------------------------------------------+

-.. note:: When using :guilabel:`fruit`, also add the :guilabel:`streams_xattr` and :guilabel:`catia` VFS objects and be sure to configure **all** SMB shares this way.
-Reboot the Mac client after making this change.

 These VFS objects do not appear in the selection box: